-One Direction fangirls to share each other’s crushes through reblogs and likes.
+On the surface, one might assume that Tumblr is just a place for One Direction fangirls to share each other’s crushes through reblogs and likes.
 The channel catches a lot of flack for not creating much unique content (it is trying to remedy this perception through the creative collaboration that is Reblorg), but it is actually a thriving community.
 Tumblr reaches a much larger demographic than you might imagine, as seen in Ignite Social Media’s 2012 Social Network Analysis.
 Many brands are utilizing the channel with incredible effectiveness, possibly implying that more brands should follow suit.

 Before we start listing off some spectacular branded Tumblr blogs, there are a few things you should know about the platform:

 - Engagement is measured in Reblogs and Likes

 - Users can add comments to their reblogs